Background pattern

 • severe increase in blood pressure,

-• increase in values of some liver tests that may lead to serious situations such as hepatitis and jaundice,
+• increase in liver test values, which can lead to serious conditions such as hepatitis and jaundice,

 Very rare side effects (may affect up to 1 in 10,000 patients)